BjornFJohansson/seguid_calculator/README.md

 This should work well on Windows and MacOSX.
 On Linux, wxpython has to be installed separately.

-Alternatively, there is a conda package that should install on all platforms:
+Alternatively, there is a conda package that should install on all platforms on python 3.5, 3.6 or 3.7:

     conda install -c bjornfjohansson seguid_calculator

-Visit the website [Bjorn Johansson's group at CBMA](https://sites.google.com/site/metabolicengineeringgroup/) for more information.
+Visit the website [Bjorn Johansson's group at CBMA](https://metabolicengineeringgroupcbma.github.io/) for more information.

 ## What does it do ?